+Note 1: The marked WIDs/SIDs are currently in draft phase and will be finalized in the following meetings.
+Any relationship or dependency is based on the current status of the respective draft.

 3 Justification

 Extended reality (VR (Virtual Reality), MR (Mixed Reality), AR (Augmented Reality)) applications and services need for new standardized enablers in 3GPP.
 In SA4, work has been conducted during the past releases to address developments in in this area.
-TR 26.928 addresses technologies and use cases for XR applications.
-TR 26.998 addresses architectures and use cases for AR services.
+TR 26.928 (Extended Reality (XR) in 5G) identified multiple aspects of potential normative work in regard to conversational services (clause 7.6 & 7.8).
+TR 26.998 (5G Glass-type AR/MR) identified multiple aspects of normative work to support 5G/AR Real-time Communication (clause 8.4).
 TR 26.998 identified the following normative work that will be addressed in IBACS: conversational AR services require real-time communication both in the downlink and the uplink, need to support delivery of immersive media via RTP, support suitable control protocols for end-to-end adaptation, support capability exchange, and support any necessary session and connection establishment (based on SIP and SDP).
-TS 26.114 includes the basic uni-directional VR conferencing service into MTSI.
+Further the IBACS work will be driven by any existing and related functionalities defined in TS 26.114, including the basic uni-directional VR conferencing MTSI service.

 The next standardization phase should be based on the above developments and proceed to Stage 3 specification.
 A new specification is planned to address AR conversational services for IMS and develop the necessary enablers to deploy new compelling applications and services based on extended reality experiences.